 The explanation about the situation, time and place where the plot told is also considered as the important part of novel.
 This explanation is called as setting.
 According to Lukens (1999), setting is time and place where the story is assumed to happen.
 The term setting includes the location or place, the historical period or time and social surroundings or situation in which the plot of a novel develops.
 Setting is important to give the feeling of the action told in the story to the reader through the explanation and description in a text.
 The setting of place, time and situation which will helps to the analysis of the research are found from the novel Twenty Thousand Leagues under the Sea.
-The ocean is the setting of place in this novel, since the adventure is mainly done in the submarine named the Nautilus.
-The journey of the hero in this novel.
-The phenomenon starts in the year 1866, which can be the setting of time in this novel.
+The ocean is the setting of place in this novel, since the adventure is mainly done in the dalam novel tersebut.
+Nautilus.
+The journey of the hero in this novel is started because of the phenomenon mentioned in the challenges and fears need to phenomenon starts in the year 1866, which can be the setting of time in this novel.
 The adventure done by the three men in the submarine is the setting of situation in this novel.